Google Translate Disclaimer

 Saskatchewan Biosimilars Initiative

-The Saskatchewan Biosimilars Initiative was announced on October 20, 2022, to improve the uptake of biosimilar drugs.
+The Saskatchewan Biosimilars Initiative was announced to improve the uptake of biosimilar drugs.

 Biosimilars present a significant opportunity for cost savings and health system sustainability while providing safe and effective medication options.
-The Biosimilars Initiative will support patient access to public drug coverage and new drug benefits.
+The Biosimilars Initiative supports patient access to public drug coverage and new drug benefits.

-The Biosimilars Initiative means that patients will be covered for a biosimilar version of their biologic medication where one is available.
+The Biosimilars Initiative means that patients are covered for a biosimilar version of their biologic medication where one is available.

 Top